-While using the Move to iOS app to transfer data to a new iPhone, people may encounter the error messages, “No iOS Device Detected.
+While using the Move to iOS app to transfer data to a new iPhone, people may encounter the error message, “No iOS Device Detected.
 Make sure your iOS Device is nearby or in setup.”
 If you have got this connection error, it could be a massive headache.

 The Move to iOS is the default app that Apple officially provides to migrate data from Android to iOS.
 Without this, you’ll have to transfer files one by one.
 So why doesn’t the Move to iOS app detect your iPhone and how can you fix this No iOS Device Detected Error?